Scruff Connors

-Jeffrey David Newfield (12 May 1952 – 18 December 2016), known as Scruff Connors, was a Toronto-born Canadian radio broadcaster known for conducting controversial on-air practical jokes.
+Jeffrey David Newfield (12 May 1952 – 18 December 2016), known as Scruff Connors, was a Canadian radio broadcaster known for conducting controversial on-air practical jokes.

 His career included host duties at various radio stations in Canada and the United States.
 His most prominent work was with Q107 in Toronto, where he became morning host in 1980.
 After broadcasting in other cities, he returned to Q107 in the early 1990s to join "The Q Morning Zoo".
 In 1980, after Terry Fox was forced to abandon his Marathon of Hope, Connors responded by raising CAD$72,000 for cancer research by continuously hosting a 36-hour "Scruff-a-thon" on Q107.

 Radio stunts

 At one point while working at Q107 in 1982, Connors confined himself to the station's on-air studio and repeatedly aired the Led Zeppelin song "Stairway to Heaven".

 By July 1982, Connors completed 107 trips in seven hours on the Mighty Canadian Minebuster roller coaster at Canada's Wonderland establishing a record during the theme park's initial years.

 Connors conducted a contest in 1989 as an announcer at CHTZ-FM in St. Catharines, Ontario, claiming that the Mayflower would be stationed at a nearby port so that 40 winners would be eligible to have a Thanksgiving meal there.
 However, what actually appeared was a moving truck from Mayflower Transit.

 While still at CHTZ-FM, the disc jockey announced during a 21 March 1990 broadcast that "new kids" would appear at the station the following day.
 The music group New Kids on the Block were scheduled to play in nearby Hamilton later that week.
 Although that band's music was not aired on the rock-oriented CHTZ-FM, hundreds of fans of the boy band appeared at the station, expecting to see their idols.
 Instead, they were greeted with limousines arriving at the station containing several mothers and their newborn infants (or "new kids").
 Some of the upset crowd tried to enter the station building, requiring the station to secure the facilities.

 In January 1995, while working in Winnipeg, Connors was given a week's suspension by CJKR-FM management after he announced a contest where selected listeners could watch Super Bowl XXIX in Miami.
 1200 listeners submitted their entries by fax of whom 30 were chosen to meet Connors at Winnipeg International Airport.
 However, the winners boarded a bus at the airport rather than a plane, and their destination was Miami, Manitoba to watch the game on a monochrome television at Chatterbox Lounge.
 Connors reacted to the controversy stating "How was I supposed to know Miami was in Florida?"